tlswg/draft-ietf-tls-tls13-vectors/README.md

 # Example Handshake Traces for TLS 1.3

 This is the working area for the Individual internet-draft, "Example Handshake Traces for TLS 1.3".

 * [Editor's copy](https://martinthomson.github.io/tls13-vectors/)
 * [Individual Draft] (https://tools.ietf.org/html/draft-thomson-tls-tls13-vectors)

+Note that each time the draft is built, a different set of vectors will be produced.
+Thus, the published and editor's copies are not going to be exactly the same.
+They should look pretty similar though.

 ## Building the Draft